shaond/cplusplusbyexample/declaringvars.md

     // variable.
 It's not a _seperate_ assignment after the variable
     // has been created.
     int anothervar {0};

+    // Create a vector of integers.
+    vector<int> integers {0, 1, 2, 3, 4, 5, 6, 7, 8, 9};

+    // The compiler figures out the type of `more_integers` based on the right
+    // hand side assignment.
+    auto more_integers = integers;

     return 0;
 }